marksheekey/rim/README.md

 I've used Retrofit and I've used SimpleXmlConverterFactory to transform the XML to a Kotlin class.
 It's marked as  deprecated, but works.
 Time allowing, I'll have a look at using something else.

+On something more complex I'd have used View binding, but that seems unnecessary on something so small, so just used findviewbyId